zackforbing/ruby-submissions/1603/module_4_assignments/gametime/anna_chris/1st_check_in.md

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_
+* Goal 1: Asteroids drift around screen randomly (Asteroids warp around the screen)

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* Goal 2: User moves spaceship around screen (turn and thruster.
+Stop moving when key is released.)

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: When spaceship collides with asteroid it dies (spaceship disappears)

+* Goal 4: Draw some kind of image to the canvas (player, asteroid, background)

+* Goal 5: Some tests

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Ship can shoot

+* Asteroid splits on contact with bullet

 ### Feedback?